Deathstructor/Minesweeper-C/README.md

 ### Running the game

-At the moment there is no executable file to run the game, it has to be built using a script and only works on MacOS for now.
+At the moment there is no executable file to run the game, it has to be built using a script and only works with consoles supporting shell files for now.

 To build and run the game, simply CD to the folder where the game is located:
 ```bash